mongodb/mongo-c-driver/docs/dev/debian.rst

    the working directorty is clean, ``git status``, and up-to-date, ``git pull``.
 2. Because it is possible to have divergences between release branches, some special procedures are needed.
-Execute the following sequence of commands (substituting as appropriat efor the actual version):
+Execute the following sequence of commands (substituting version numbers as appropriate):

 .. code-block:: console